dylanhayes/dylanhayes.github.io/_posts/2025-10-22-Autoclassification.md

 We can do the same thing as the Knowledge Agent - but we can exert a little bit more control over the process.

+### Step by step ###

+The add column dialog now has 'Classification'.
+Let's select this:
 ![Add Column](../images/2025-10-22/1.png)

-The add column dialog now has 'Classification'.
-Let's select this.
+Provide some details for the new classification column:
 ![Add column](../images/2025-10-22/2.png)

-Provide some details for the new classification column.
+Select add category:
 ![Add category](../images/2025-10-22/3.png)

-Select add category.

 ![Category](../images/2025-10-22/4.png)